-Quarterly surveys were conducted in August and November 2007, and February and May 2008.
-Primary water quality sampling occurred three times per quarter at 29 sites that form a grid around the OCSD diffuser (see Figure 3-1).
-Samples were collected for ammonium at a subset of 20 stations and for bacteriology at nine REC-1 stations (Table A-1, Figure 3-1) located within state waters (within three miles of the shoreline) for the purposes of determining compliance with Receiving Water Limitation C.2.a.1.
-Discrete samples for ammonium and bacteria (total coliform, Escherichia coli, and enterococci) were collected at 5 and 15 m depth intervals from the surface (1 m) to 2 m above the ocean floor or a maximum depth of 60 m (Table A-3).
-Two additional surveys are conducted to collect bacteriology and ammonium samples at the nine REC-1 water quality stations within 30 days of the three primary water quality sampling days in order to calculate a 30-day geometric mean.
-Fecal coliform densities are calculated from E. coli densities using a ratio of 1.1:1.0.
+Quarterly surveys were conducted in August and November 2008, and February and May 2009.
+Primary water quality sampling occurred 3 times per quarter at 29 sites that form a grid around the OCSD diffuser (see Figure 3-1).
+Samples were collected for ammonium at a subset of 20 stations and for bacteriology at 9 REC-1 stations (Tables A-1 and A-2, Figure 3-1) located within state waters (within 3 miles of the shoreline) for the purposes of determining compliance with Receiving Water Limitation C.2.a.1.
+Discrete samples for ammonium and bacteria (total coliform, E. coli, and enterococci) were collected at 5 and 15 m depth intervals from the surface to 2 m above the ocean floor or a maximum depth of 60 m (Table A-4).
+Two additional surveys are conducted to collect bacteriology and ammonium samples at the 9 REC-1 water quality stations within 30 days of the 3 primary water quality sampling days in order to calculate a 30-day geometric mean.